Criminal cases in the Magistrates Court

 - Complaint and summons

-- bail undertaking.
+- Bail undertaking.

 If you don’t go to court when you are supposed to, the magistrate may issue a warrant for your arrest.